Last Updated on August 16, 2023 by Real Men Sow

 Keep the Infected Plants Out of the Bin

 Avoid adding any infected fruit and plants to the bin.
 This will spread infection amongst the compost and is particularly important for potatoes as they are effectively still alive so continue to harbour blight long after harvesting.
 This will increase the chance of disease in your compost should a tuber decide to regrow in the cosy compost environment the following Spring.

 The best place for disposing of these crops is Council green waste bins either at home or the local tip, as Council composting facilities will reach the temperature required to kill off most diseases.

 Subject to plot rules, you can also treat yourself to a little bonfire to dispose of anything bad (and any surplus good bits if you like).
 You can’t beat a bonfire on a chilly Autumn afternoon.

 If you’ve grown any peas or beans, chop the plants off a few inches above the ground for composting, and let the roots and base rot down into the soil.
 Peas and beans contain lots of good nutrients for the soil.

 Before adding to the bin, chop up thicker plant stems with a spade so they don’t take too long to rot down.
 Use a spade to reduce the stems to 6-inch lengths.

 And keep any weeds away from your precious compost mix!
-I know plotholders who compost down everything, including their weeds, but I prefer to keep my compost bins free of weeds as I reckon they’re perfect environments for the critters to revitalise and end up back in your soil.
+I know potholders who compost down everything, including their weeds, but I prefer to keep my compost bins free of weeds as I reckon they’re perfect environments for the critters to revitalize and end up back in your soil.